 This is particularly true for those in the e-commerce, banking and finance, healthcare education, and media and entertainment industries.
 This also suggests that outsourcing to the Philippines is a viable option for businesses worldwide.

-Today, the Philippines is recognized as one of the top outsourcing destinations in the world.
+The Philippines has been one of the most popular outsourcing destinations for nearly 20 years.
 It comes second to India according to Tholons Services Globalization Index 2018.

 Furthermore, PayPal’s 2017 Global Freelancer Insights Report revealed that:

 From what started as a single call center in 1992, the industry has grown exponentially in the last three decades.
 In 2016, the market was projected to generate work for 1.3 million individuals.
-It was also poised for an annual growth of 17 percent in the call center industry alone.
+It was also poised for an annual growth of 17% in the call center industry alone.

 However, it is not just big companies who are benefiting from this industry in the Philippines.
 Factors such as improvements in internet speed, the rise of freelance platforms, and the advent of digital tools have opened up the Philippine freelance economy.